 - Certified Rehabilitation Counselor

-The average time to complete the degree is usually 7 semesters for full-time students.
+The average time to complete the degree is usually 2.3 years for full-time students.
 The maximum amount of time to complete is 5 years.
 The average cost to complete the 60 credit hour program is $25,886 for residents and $52,630 for non-residents.
-The programs offer the following scholarships: Calvin M. Pinkard Scholarship Fund, Marriage and Family Therapy Fund, the R.M.H.C.
-Student Textbook Scholarship, and the Rehabilitation Services Administration (RSA) Scholarship.
+The CRMHC program offer the following scholarships: Calvin M. Pinkard Scholarship Fund, Susan D Kelley Textbook Scholarship, Lynn Bartolotta Scholarship, John Orphandys Scholarship and the Rehabilitation Services Administration (RSA) Scholarship.
 In addition, there are USF Graduate Scholarships and National Scholarships available to our students accessible from our website.

-Additional student outcome data is required by CORE, the University, and the Southern Association of Colleges and Schools (SACS).
+Additional student outcome data is required by CACREP, the University, and the Southern Association of Colleges and Schools (SACS).
 Data are evaluated on two metrics that are part of the overall program evaluation.
 They are: (1) a comprehensive examination that is administered in fall and spring semesters or the Certified Rehabilitation Counselor exam; and (2) employment status one year following graduation.
-In addition to the required courses and a total of 60 semester hours, all students must pass a final written comprehensive examination to measure student competency prior to receiving the master's degree or the Certified Rehabilitation Counselor exam.
+In addition to the required courses and a total of 60 semester hours, all students must pass either a final written comprehensive examination to measure student competency prior to receiving the master's degree or the Certified Rehabilitation Counselor exam.
 The comprehensive examination is comprised of questions across fifteen knowledge domains underlying rehabilitation and mental health counseling.
-The knowledge domains are based on the standards set by the Council on Rehabilitation Education (CORE) and Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+The knowledge domains are based on the standards set by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).